kamilashi/kamilashi.github.io/about.md

 <div style="height: 50px;"></div>

 <div style="widht: 100%;">
 My name is Kamila Shirinova, and I am a game developer living in Germany.
 I started my career in games as an artist and transitioned into game programming while finishing my studies.
-Over the years, I’ve gained experience in creating concept art and illustrations for games, art directing, as well as shader and gameplay programming—and I feel comfortable working across all of these areas.
+Over the years, I've gained experience in creating concept art and illustrations for games, art directing, as well as shader and gameplay programming - and I feel comfortable working across all of these areas.
 </div>

 <div style="height: 50px;"></div>